tjcarskadon/FourHourReadingList/TaskList.md

 ###Backlog:
 - [ ] add the recommender(s)
+- [ ] refactor the spiders out into their own files
 - [ ] filter content to show type.
 Movies or books
 - [ ] make a decision on routing and using angular routes vs UI
 - [ ] set up angular site and render info from blog to page